 The answers will start coming in the season-opener against Michigan State on Aug.
 30, but the Bears are brimming with confidence that Best will be the impact player so many expect him to be.

 "He gives us the flexibility to do a lot of different things," Cal running backs coach Ron Gould said.
 "We have a lot of backs, so we're not going to have one guy take 500 reps in a game.
-We're going to spread the
+We're going to spread the wealth, but we'll definitely find ways to get him the ball.
+He will have his touches."

 There was a buzz about Best as soon as he set foot on campus last season.
 It took only a few days of training camp for observers to start gushing about his speed, explosiveness and work ethic.
 And Best demonstrated flashes of his game-changing ability during the season, starting with a 34-yard run against Tennessee in the opener and a 64-yard touchdown run the following week at Colorado State.